 To obtain and review at least annually a formal written report from the independent registered public accounting firm delineating (i) the auditing firm's internal quality-control procedures and (ii) any material issues raised within the preceding five years by the auditing firm's internal quality-control reviews, by peer reviews of the firm or by any governmental or other inquiry or investigation relating to any audit conducted by the firm.
 The Committee will also review steps taken by the auditing firm to address any findings in any of the foregoing reviews.
 Also, in order to assess the independence of the independent registered public accounting firm, the committee will review at least annually all relationships between the independent registered public accounting firm and the Company.

 To set policies for the hiring of employees or former employees of the Company's independent registered public accounting firm.

-To ensure that the lead audit partners assigned by the Company's independent registered public accounting firm to the Company, as well as the audit partner responsible for reviewing the Company's audit shall be changed at least every five years.
+To ensure that the lead audit partner assigned by the Company's independent registered public accounting firm to the Company (i) is consistently demonstrating objectivity and skepticism in the performance of his/her work and (ii) is changed at least every five years.

 To consider whether there should be regular rotation of the independent audit firm to assure continuing independence of the independent registered public accounting firm.

 The Committee shall have the authority to dismiss the independent registered public accounting firm if it deems necessary at any time.